liftbridge-io/liftbridge/README.md

 ### Why not NATS Streaming?

 [NATS Streaming](https://github.com/nats-io/nats-streaming-server) provides a similar log-based messaging solution.
-However, it is an entirely separate protocol built atop NATS.
+However, it is an entirely separate protocol built on top of NATS.
+NATS is simply the transport for NATS Streaming.
 This means there is no "cross-talk" between messages published to NATS and messages published to NATS Streaming.

-Liftbridge was built to *augment* NATS with durability rather than providing a whole separate system.
+Liftbridge was built to *augment* NATS with durability rather than providing a completely separate system.
+NATS Streaming also provides a broader set of features such as durable subscriptions, queue groups, pluggable storage backends, and multiple fault-tolerance modes.
+Liftbridge aims to have a small API surface area.

 ### How does it scale?